sralph/md-ws/README.md

 # Lab 6 Configuring BGP

-1) Using the router context we will enter into BGP router context.
+1) Using the router context we will enter BGP router context.
 A BGP group is mandatory and then attached to a "neighbor" statement.
 In this lab we will be iBGP and will use the system address to peer with.
 The autonomous number is added under the "router" context.

    ```
     /configure router "Base" autonomous-system 65001